MiguelDomingues/markdown-figma/README.md

 --report-append | Append to existing report file.
-Default is to NOT append | No --parse-html | Enable parse HTML to look for `<img ...>` tags | No --no-delete | Do not delete extra files from export folder | No
+Default is to NOT append | No --parse-html | Enable parse HTML to look for `<img ...>` tags | No --no-delete | Do not delete extra files from export folder | No --ignore | Path to a text file containing the images to be ignored (one per line) | No

 Sample usage: